-V. DATA
+DATA

 We also ask the BCC to sponsor and approve legislation standardizing crime data sharing across all municipalities.
 In the process of collecting data to guide this plan per the Board's direction, it became clear that we need a central clearing house for Countywide crime data - not just shootings and homicides but all crimes.
 We need cities to report this data in a consistent way so we can clearly track crime across commission districts, to target resources now and in the future.
+Should the board successfully pass legislation for a standardized data sharing agreement across municipalities, the analytics team will also compile and centralize shooting incident data across Miami's various jurisdictions for the first time - creating a single, integrated information management hub to enable more proactive policing and social service programming strategies throughout the County.

-VI.
 OFFICE OF NEIGHBORHOOD SAFETY

-Embedded in the Mayor's Division of Innovation and Performance, the Office of Neighborhood Safety (ONS) - created with four existing positions to be re-assigned - will bring together residents, community stakeholders, and county representatives to solve public safety and quality of life issues.
+The Office of Neighborhood Safety (ONS) - created with four existing positions to be re-assigned - will bring together residents, community stakeholders, and county representatives to solve public safety and quality of life issues.
+The Office is working at the community level with the Together for Children coalition to ensure that services are offered comprehensively to have the greatest impact.
 ONS will engage directly with historically disenfranchised communities to ensure they help to guide decision-making and deliver innovative solutions to address gun violence, revitalize public spaces, improve community infrastructure, and minimize the need for residents to interact with the criminal justice system.

 ONS will directly oversee the Peace and Prosperity Plan, helping monitor and evaluate programs to determine effectiveness and providing quarterly reports to the Board and the public.
-In addition, the ONS will take on activities such as creating a Public Safety Toolkit - a centralized guide to help residents employ intervention and prevention strategies in their own neighborhoods - and designing and implementing neighborhood-specific projects like "Safe in the 305" grants to invest in resident leaders and organizations.
+In addition, the ONS will take on activities such as creating a Public Safety Toolkit - a centralized guide to help residents employ intervention and prevention strategies in their own neighborhoods - and designing and implementing neighborhoodspecific projects like "Safe in the 305" grants to invest in resident leaders and organizations.
 The grants can be administered through the administration or in partnership with individual commission districts.